-At age eight, Ruby was given the choice of learning violin, viola or cello.
+At the age of eight, Ruby was given the choice of learning violin, viola or cello.
 She decided to dedicate herself to the viola because she was curious, not knowing what the instrument was.
 It turns out that this choice was the one that changed her life, and she has loved being snuggled in the middle ever since.

 Musician beneficiary support generously provided by Kim Williams AM